 CyberGhost: a popular, affordable VPN with some privacy flaws

-We would say there are enough positives about CyberGhost to give it some consideration.
+Our CyberGhost review says there are enough positives about this service to give it some consideration.
 All VPNs have some security and privacy weak spots.
 It’s just a question of trying them out, contacting their customer support, and making a judgment.
-So it’s worth sampling the CyberGhost 7 day trial.
+So it’s worth sampling the CyberGhost 24-hour trial.
 It could still be the VPN for you.